pabloDC1997/Projeto-Matriz/README.md

 # Matrix Calculator
   + Just a OOP C++ lab project.
 ### How to Run
-  + import the project in QTCreator and run it
+  + import the project in QTCreator and run it.